grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 #### A walk in the woods

-The week passes without any helpful species displaying themselves to me on the cycle to work; daily sightings of parrot crossbills in Broxbourne Woods frustrate me as I sit at work, wondering if they will hang on until the weekend.
+The week passes without any helpful species displaying themselves to me on the cycle to work; daily sightings of Parrot Crossbills in Broxbourne Woods frustrate me as I sit at work, wondering if they will hang on until the weekend.